 Let’s start with how to properly perform a dip, as described by New York–based fitness trainer Rebekah Santiago:

-- Hovering your glutes off the chair, bend through your triceps.
+- Hovering your glutes off the chair, bend through your elbows to lower yourself using your triceps.

 - As you find a 90-degree angle at your elbows, press your body back up and repeat.

 Given the recruitment of muscles involved, dips can lean toward a strength-focused exercise.
 But the function of dips can change depending on how you incorporate them into a workout.
 “Dips are most recognized as building strength, but you will most certainly build endurance as well, given that weight training is a form of cardio,” explains Anthony.

 And on the subject of cardio, Santiago adds: “It's all about how you use the muscles.
 If you incorporate dips into a time-based HIIT circuit, they can burn out the upper body and jump-start your heart rate, making them an effective cardio exercise.”

 “Dips work on upper-body strength, including targeting the triceps, shoulders, and the chest,” explains personal trainer Dominic Anthony.
 “Alongside this, they also work the core due to its required engagement in maintaining proper form throughout the exercise.”
 Given the compound nature of dips (meaning they enlist multiple joints and muscles), they are also optimal for working on your power, compared with muscle-specific exercises.